 PLEASE TAKE NOTE OF THIS ADVICE.
 The government arrests a wide variety of people every day.
 The majority of the folks make the same mistakes which make their situation even worse.
 Many of these reactions are understandable; however, some defy logic and reason.
 Nobody plans on being arrested.
 However, the police may arrest you for simply being in the wrong place at the wrong time.
 Share this with your colleagues, friends and family because it will come in handy for many of you.
 The basic rule is to simply listen to the officer and do as your told, “Put Your Hands Behind Your Back” and do NOT do any of these Ten Things:

 Do not say a word to the officer.
 You have a right to remain silent – take advantage of it.
 I cannot stress to you the importance of this rule.
 Do not talk!
 Do not attempt to convince the officer of your innocence.
 Everyone is innocent, no one should be arrested and no one should be in jail and that is all the officer hears all day every day.
 He/she does not care generally whether you are innocent or guilty and there is nothing that he / she can do at this point.
 Most times, when people speak to officers they say something that makes their situation far worse.
 Keep your mouth shut; there will be plenty of time to talk later.

 2. Don’t Run.

 I said above to listen to the officer and follow his/her instructions.
-If you run, not only could there be additional charges, but if the case goes to trial, then the Government may be able to get a special Jury instruction which would be read to the Jury called “consciousness of guilt” whereby the Jury is told basically “guilty people run, innocent people don’t”.
+If you run, the police can add additional charges such as fleeting and attempting to elude (if in a car) or resisting arrest or escape, if not.
+But if the case goes to trial, then the Government may be able to get a special Jury instruction which would be read to the Jury called “consciousness of guilt” whereby the Jury is told basically “guilty people run, innocent people don’t”.
 Also, police become highly suspicious that someone running has a weapon and may be quick to draw their weapon.

 3. Never Resist Arrest.